logankeenan/logankeenan.github.io/content/posts/running-a-rust-server-in-a-cloudflare-worker.md

 </html>
 ```

-Create the struct to represent the model _bound_ to the template.
+Create a struct to represent the model _bound_ to the template.

 ```rust
 // src/lib.rs